You are here

 Learn more about your own culture/background.
 What do you bring to the table?

 Write down 3 things you have in common with someone who is different from you.
 Review your list.
 What do you notice about what you wrote down?

-Be mindful of your language and how it affects other.
-Using inclusive language can help you be more open to different cultures and ideas.
+Be mindful of your language and how it affects others.
+Using inclusive language can help you be more open to different cultures, people, and ideas.